Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Application

-Several directions for future research follow from the present work.
-First, extending the models to explicitly accommodate discrete or anchored response strategies (e.g., mixture components for continuous and categorical responding) could improve their ability to capture clustered and multimodal rating distributions.
-Analogous challenges have been addressed in the item response theory literature through zero-and-one inflated models for bounded continuous responses \citep{molenaar2022zero}, which explicitly model point masses at the boundaries alongside continuous responding.
-Second, linking model parameters to experimental manipulations or neural measures could further strengthen their psychological interpretation.
-Finally, the ABI and ABMC frameworks make it feasible to explore richer model spaces, including hybrid or adaptive evidence accumulation mechanisms, opening the door to more flexible models on subjective self-report.
+\paragraph{Future directions.} Several directions follow from this work.
+First, extending the models to accommodate discrete or anchored response strategies (e.g., through mixture components for continuous and categorical responding, analogous to ZOIB models in item response theory \citep{molenaar2022zero}) could improve their ability to capture clustered and multimodal distributions.
+Second, linking model parameters to experimental manipulations or neural measures could strengthen their psychological interpretation and enable hypothesis tests about which latent process is affected by a given manipulation.
+Third, the ABI and ABMC frameworks make it feasible to explore richer model spaces, including hierarchical extensions that pool information across participants, hybrid models combining stochastic accumulation with deterministic components \citep{kvam2023unified}, and adaptive evidence-accumulation mechanisms in which drift parameters evolve within a trial.
+Finally, applying these models to longitudinal self-report data — for example, ecological momentary assessment of affect — could reveal how decision-process parameters themselves vary over time and context, opening a new window onto the dynamics of subjective experience.